tis-starlight/tis-starlight.github.io/_posts/2023-12-31-language-translators.md

 ### 1. Linker

-[Linker](https://en.wikipedia.org/wiki/Linker_(computing)) is a utility program in software development that plays a crucial role in the process of turning source code into executable code or a binary executable.
+[Linker](https://en.wikipedia.org/wiki/Linker_(computing)){: target="_blank" rel="noopener noreferrer"} is a utility program in software development that plays a crucial role in the process of turning source code into executable code or a binary executable.
 It is a critical component in the compilation process that combines object files and resolves references, creating a coherent and executable program.
 Without a linker, the process of turning source code into a running program would be more complex, with developers having to manage dependencies and addresses manually.

 - **Compilation**: The source code written by a programmer is first processed by a compiler.
 The compiler translates the high-level source code into an intermediate form known as object code or machine code.
 - **Object Files**: The output of the compilation step is often in the form of object files.
 These files contain the translated code but may also have unresolved references to functions or variables.